 - 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
 Typical values given for TA=25°C. Not 100% tested. - 3.
 Only applicable as a constraint for a WRSR instruction when SRWD is set at 1. - 4.
-Test condition is shown as Figure 79.
-INPUT TEST WAVEFORMS AND MEASUREMENT LEVEL and Figure 80.
-OUTPUT LOADING. - 5.
+Test condition is shown as Figure 116 and Figure 117. - 5.
 While programming consecutive bytes, Page Program instruction provides optimized timings by selecting to program the whole 256 bytes or only a few bytes between 1~256 bytes. - 6. "n"=how many bytes to program.
-In the formula, while n=1, byte program time=12us. - 7.
+The number of (n/16) will be round up to next integer.
+In the formula, while n=1, byte program time=32us.
+While n=17, byte program time=48us. - 7.
 By default dummy cycle value.
-Please refer to the Table 1.
-Read performance Comparison. - 8.
-Latency time required to complete Erase/Program Suspend operation until WIP bit is "0". - 9.
-For tPRS, Min. timing is needed to issue next program suspend command.
-However, a period of time equal to/ or longer than typ. timing is also required to complete the program progress. - 10.
-For tERS, Min. timing is needed to issue next erase suspend command.
-However, a period of time equal to/or longer than typ. timing is also required to complete the erase progress.
+Please refer to the "Table 1.
+Read performance Comparison". - 8.
+Latency time is required to complete Erase/Program Suspend operation until WIP bit is "0". - 9.
+For tPRS, minimum timing must be observed before issuing the next program suspend command.
+However, a period equal to or longer than the typical timing is required in order for the program operation to make progress. - 10.
+For tERS, minimum timing must be observed before issuing the next erase suspend command.
+However, a period equal to or longer than the typical timing is required in order for the erase operation to make progress.